aleshaleksey/fansys23/weapons-armour.md

 This refers to basic armours that can be quickly donned and doffed while giving some level of protection to the vitals.
 It does not offer much protection, but is better than nothing, and does not restrict movement.

 **Leather Cuirass:** This refers to any armour made of a light material that protects the chest, abdomen, back and flanks.
 Often it has some minor protection for groins and upper legs.
 It is generally cheap and light.
 It is often worn by scouts, messengers and runners.
+Lighter linothorax armour belongs in this category.

 **Chain shirt:** Armour made of small, interconnected rings of interconnected metal rings.
 This refers to smaller chain shirts that can be somewhat hidden beneath heavy clothes. this armour offers better protection to the vitals than light cuirasses, but is considerably more expensive to construct and heavier.
 They are often worn by nobles and merchants who may suspect foul play but still need to appear presentable.